KDPRoss/Snippets/README.md

 > ChatGPT is a bit over-complimentary (If I ever need a
 > marketing department for Motmot, ChatGPT is hired!) and used
-> the word 'expressive' twice, but its summary of the
+> the word ‘expressive’ twice, but its summary of the
 > language's features / character is quite accurate … I
 > suspect that ChatGPT is, in all the universe, the
 > information-processing system with the second-best